Danny Huston as Ben “the Butcher” Diamond, sadistic and volatile Miami gangster

 The trousers break high over his shoes, a pair of black leather bicycle-toe loafers that he wears without socks.
-Though not seen very clearly on screen (and the distraction of a bikini-clad Lily admittedly doesn’t make it easy to focus on a pair of shoes), some very helpful info and images from Eric confirmed that these Aldo loafers are a size 44 and have a black leather strap (not a monk strap) across the vamp with a silver-toned buckle on the outside of each shoe.
-Now discontinued by Aldo, these appear to be a pair of their M-19261 model, still available from Amazon as of July 2016.
+Though not seen very clearly on screen (and the distraction of a bikini-clad Lily admittedly doesn’t make it easy to focus on a set of shoes at the bottom of the screen), some very helpful info and images from Eric confirmed that these ALDO loafers are a size 44 and have a black leather strap (not a monk strap) across the vamp with a silver-toned buckle on the outside of each shoe.
+Now discontinued by ALDO, these appear to be a pair of their M-19261 model, still available from Amazon as of July 2016.

 Ben Diamond wears a pair of black-framed wayfarer-style sunglasses, the Victory Suntimer “Palm Beach” with dark gray lenses.
 The exact model number is VCS 752 in size 52/20/140, still available from the Victory Optical Collection site for $210.

 The gold watch that Ben Diamond wears in the first season has a small round case on a black leather strap.
 The black dial has twelve plain gold non-numeric markers and three gold hands.

 Ben’s watch in the second season appears to be the somewhat larger gold Hamilton Electric watch with a silver dial, gold numeric markers, and a dark brown alligator strap.